How To Determine Your Income Tax Bracket

 A married couple that files a joint tax return will report their combined income and deduct their combined allowable expenses on the same tax return form.
 A married couple can file a joint return even if only one spouse had income.
 You can file as “Married Filing Jointly” if any of the following apply:

-- You were married at the end of the year (December 31, 2018 for calendar year filers) and your spouse died in 2019 before filing a 2018 tax return
+- You were married at the end of the year (December 31 for calendar year filers) and your spouse died the next year before filing a tax return

 Head of Household

-- You were legally separated by decree of divorce or other separate maintenance at the end of 2018
+- You were legally separated by decree of divorce or other separate maintenance at the end of the year

-- You are married but lived apart from your spouse for the last 6 months of 2018, and you meet other requirements (see the Instructions for IRS Form 1040)
+- You are married but lived apart from your spouse for the last 6 months of the year, and you meet other requirements (see the Instructions for IRS Form 1040)

 - You are married to a nonresident alien and you don’t chose to treat your spouse as a resident alien